nx-lr/32chars-js/README.md

 One is embedding the substring inside a `RegExp` literal and accessing either the `source` property to retrieve the pattern, or wrapping it inside a template literal to encase it inside its delimiting slashes.

-The other is using `String.raw` function on a template literal, which returns the raw character sequence.
+The other is using the `String.raw` function on a template literal, which returns the raw character sequence.

 If the compiler evaluates either literal with the `eval` and still produces an error, it falls back to using the normal substrings. `RegExp`-delimited literals are prioritized.
 If a substring ends in a an odd number of backslashes the last backslash is added back in normal quotes: `'\\'`.